-We work with a flat rate fee of $3.50 for Shipping (domestic & international).
-No matter how many items you purchase or where they go, our shipping fee will always be the same.
+We work with a flat rate fee of $3.50 for domestic shipping (international rates vary depending on each country).
 We use USPS First Class Mail Service.

 For domestic orders it usually takes 3 to 4 business days (depending on the state).
 For international orders it usually takes 15 to 20 business days (depending on the country).